shmorri/docs-casa-prod/docs/source/administration/installation.md

 # Installation

-## Requirements

-Casa must be installed on the same host as an operational Gluu Server 3.1.6 instance with the following requirements satisifed:
+Casa is a value-added application for the Gluu Server IAM platform, and **must be** installed on the same server or VM  as a functional Gluu Server installation.

+## Pre-requirements

+- An operational Gluu Server 3.1.6 instance.
+[Install Gluu](https://gluu.org/docs/ce/installation-guide/)

-- At least **1GB of additional RAM** on top of [Gluu Server system requirements](https://gluu.org/docs/ce/3.1.6/installation-guide/#system-requirements)
+- At least **1GB of additional RAM** on the server or VM in addition to [Gluu Server system requirements](https://gluu.org/docs/ce/3.1.6/installation-guide/#system-requirements)

+### Gluu Server Configurations

-- At least the following components installed:
+- At least the following components should be installed in the target Gluu Server:

     - Apache
     - LDAP
     - oxAuth
     - oxTrust

-- Dynamic client registration enabled.
-To confirm, in oxTrust navigate to `Configuration` > `JSON Configuration` > `oxAuth configuration`, find the `dynamicRegistrationEnabled` property and set to `true`.
+- Enable dynamic client registration.
+In oxTrust, navigate to `Configuration` > `JSON Configuration` > `oxAuth configuration`, find the `dynamicRegistrationEnabled` property and confirm it is set to `true`.

 !!!
 Note
     Dynamic client registration can be turned off after Casa installation, as needed.